Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Allowed_attachment_size.md

 **Step 1**

-1. Upload the attachment of the allowed size in the linked channel or DM/GM on MM.
+1. Upload and send the attachment of the allowed size in the linked channel or DM/GM on MM.
-2. Click on the send button in MM.
-3. Navigate to the linked channel or DM/GM in MS Teams.
+2. Navigate to the linked channel or DM/GM in MS Teams.

 **Step 2**

-1. Upload the attachments of the allowed size in the linked channel or DM/GM on MS Teams.
+1. Upload and send the attachments of the allowed size in the linked channel or DM/GM on MS Teams.
-2. Click on the send button in MS Teams.
-3. Navigate to the linked channel or DM/GM in MM.
+2. Navigate to the linked channel or DM/GM in MM.

 **Expected**